Email and Digital Marketing

-When connecting some of our contact sync integrations, such as Salesforce, you're prompted to select whether you'd like to overwrite or merge the contacts being synced.
+When connecting some of our contact sync integrations, such as Salesforce, you're prompted to choose whether to overwrite or merge the synced contacts.
 It's important to understand the difference between these two options, as they differ in how your Constant Contact list will be impacted by the import.

 Overwrite contact list

-If you choose to overwrite, the contacts that belong to the list you are importing into will be fully replaced by the batch of contacts currently being imported.
-When choosing this option, the contact list in your Constant Contact account will match your contact list in the third party following the import.
+If you choose to overwrite, the contacts in the list you are importing will be fully replaced by the batch of contacts currently being imported.
+When choosing this option, the contact list in your Constant Contact account will match the third-party contact list after the import.

 The overwrite option pertains to list membership, not contact data.